PEANUTS: a software for the automatic computation of solar neutrino flux and its propagation within Earth: Neutrino propagation through Earth

-Notice that the propagation of a single neutrino within Earth is given by the \emph{coherent} propagation of incoming mass eigenstates.
+where $c_\alpha (t)$ are complex numbers, implying that the probability of it to interact as a neutrino with flavour $\alpha$ at time $t$ will be given by $|c_\alpha(t)|^2$.
+From Eq.~\ref{eq:evolutor_op} it follows that the evolved probability amplitudes are given by

+where $\mathcal{U}_{\alpha \beta}(t,t_0)$ are the matrix elements of the evolutor operator in flavour basis.
 The determination of the evolutor operator $\mathcal{U}$ is in general a non-trivial problem, and will be discussed in detail in the following sections; for the moment let us assume we know a closed form expression for it.

-A general neutrino state $\ket{\nu}$ (not necessarily an eigenstate) can always be expressed as a linear superposition of flavour or mass eigenstates.
-Working in the flavour basis